-One of the most important steps you can take is buying and wearing a pair of reliable running shoes that can help you walk and run freely without much pain.
+One of the most essential steps is buying and wearing reliable running shoes that can help you walk and run freely without much pain.
 This article will help you find the best kick for your condition among the different available options in the market.

 ASICS Men’s Gel-Nimbus 22 Running Shoes